Almeida-Oco/feup-sdis/README.md

 ### Teacher answer
- - Have a static state machine for each handler that is updated everytime a Listener receives a packet that may interest the given state machine.
+ - Have a static state machine for each handler that is updated everytime a ChannelListener receives a packet that may interest the given state machine.